Skip to the main content.

 2 min read

-Systems engineering (SE) has multiple definitions which makes defining the fundamental concepts of the field challenging.
-The misconception of SE occurs because it’s perceived that there is no process or framework.
-With so many types of processes out there, it is easy to believe that we pick and choose the processes we favor.
-In reality, the SE process that aids any project and translates better with the team is the V-Model.
+Systems engineering (SE) has multiple definitions, making it challenging to define the field's fundamental concepts.
+The misconception of systems engineering arises because it’s perceived as lacking a process or framework.
+With so many types of processes, it is easy to believe that we pick and choose the ones we favor.
+In reality, the SE process that aids any project and translates better with the team is the Vee Model.

-The V-Model is an extension of the waterfall model and adds a testing phase for each corresponding development stage.
-Unlike the waterfall model, the V-Model has a focus on the user, implying that the users are involved in all aspects of the development cycle.
-The V-Model is read left to right, starting with the user’s needs and ending with the user-validated system on the right side.
+The Vee Model extends the waterfall model by adding a testing phase for each development stage.
+Unlike the waterfall model, the Vee Model focuses on the user, implying that users are involved in all aspects of the development cycle.
+The Vee Model is read left to right, starting with the user’s needs and ending with the user-validated system on the right side.
 The model’s left side accounts for decomposition and definition activities, which resolve the system architecture and design elements.
 The right side focuses on integrating and verifying the system development activities.
-The V-Model provides guidance for SE during the project lifecycle.
+The Vee Model provides guidance for systems engineering during the project lifecycle.

 Like any process, the hardest part is the beginning.
-The SE begins the process by understanding the users’ needs and translating them into requirements.
-Converting user needs into clear, concise, and verifiable system requirements is an important part of the SE process.
-A good requirement has characteristics that are necessary, verifiable, and attainable.
-It can be said many can write requirements, but very few can write good requirements that provide a solution.
-Some common issues one blogger learned and found when doing requirements are the following:
+Systems engineering begins by understanding users’ needs and translating them into requirements.
+Converting user needs into clear, concise, and verifiable system requirements is an important part of the systems engineering process.
+A good requirement has characteristics of necessity, verifiability, and attainability.
+It can be said that many can write requirements, but very few can write good requirements that provide a solution.
+The following are the most common challenges in writing requirements:

 • making bad assumptions